magnusnordlander/lelit-bianca-protocol/README.md

   * Not exactly.
 It's an on-board programming port.
 * Is the LCC communicating with the Control board using a serial protocol?
   * Yes, and it contains interesting information.
+* What's with the weird encodings?
+  * I don't know why they do it this way, but that's fine.
+* What's in the other bits on the CILO protocol?
+  * Button presses

 ## Random thoughts on the protocol